-- a copy of your annual practicing certificate
+- a copy of your annual practising certificate.

 You must have a separate individual payee/provider number under the Notice.
-The payment may be to the individual, their business entity or their practice.
+The payment may be to you as the provider, your business or your practice.

-The Ministry will then verify that you have completed training and that your practicing certificate is current prior to payment being made for assisted dying services under the Notice.
-Please note, this verification process may take two-three business days.
+Te Whatu Ora will verify that you have completed the required training and that your practising certificate is current prior to payments being made for assisted dying services under the Assisted Dying Service Notice.
+Please note, this verification process may take two to three business days.

 Payments will be automatically generated from the HARP system on completion of the relevant forms that are required for each module.
 Please ensure you complete the required tick boxes in the forms related to payments.
 Further details are in the Quick guide to HARP – Assisted dying case management system, available in LearnOnline.

-Payments will be made on or before the 22nd of the month (or the next working day) following the Ministry’s acceptance of the claim.
+Payments will be made on or before the 22nd of the month (or the next working day).

 For any questions or concerns about payments, please email AssistedDying@health.govt.nz.